IAA-CSIC/MUTIS/README.md

 [diff "ipynb"]
         textconv = nbstripout -t
 ```
-Now `git` will not show cell output in diffs, and will not include cell output to commits; it will make working working with the notebooks much easier.
+Now `git` will not show cell output in diffs, and will not include cell output to commits; it will make working with the notebooks much easier.

-This filters won't modify or clear the files, it will only be visible to git.
+These filters won't modify or clear the files, they will only be visible to git.
 If you want to clear the files also, you can use `nbstripout docs/recipes/*.ipynb --extra-keys "metadata.kernelspec"`.

 ### Documentation
 - https://mutis.readthedocs.io/